Mining companies that want to shorten the path to production are looking towards joint ventures in British Columbia to accelerate progress.

 This article was originally published by the Investing News Network in May 2019.

 This INNSpired article is sponsored by Copper Fox Metals (TSXV:CUU,OTC Pink:CPFXF).
-This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Copper Fox Metals in order to help investors learn more about the company.
+This INNSpired article provides information that was sourced by the Investing News Network (INN) and approved by Copper Fox Metals in order to help investors learn more about the company.
 Copper Fox Metals is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.

 This INNSpired article was written according to INN editorial standards to educate investors.